awsdocs/aws-site-to-site-vpn-user-guide/doc_source/VPNRoutingTypes.md

 + BGP propagated routes from an AWS Direct Connect connection
 + Manually added static routes for a Site\-to\-Site VPN connection
 + BGP propagated routes from a Site\-to\-Site VPN connection
 + For matching prefixes where each Site\-to\-Site VPN connection uses BGP, the AS PATH is compared and the prefix with the shortest AS PATH is preferred\.
+Alternatively, you can prepend `AS_PATH`, so that the path is less preferred\.
++ When the AS PATHs are the same length and if the first AS in the AS\_SEQUENCE is the same across multiple paths, multi\-exit discriminators \(MEDs\) are compared\.
+The path with the lowest MED value is preferred\.

+Route priority is affected during [VPN tunnel endpoint updates](#routing-vpn-tunnel-updates)\.

-AWS recommends advertising more specific BGP routes to influence routing decisions in the virtual private gateway\.
+We recommend advertising more specific BGP routes to influence routing decisions in the virtual private gateway\.

+### Routing during VPN tunnel endpoint updates<a name="routing-vpn-tunnel-updates"></a>

+A Site\-to\-Site VPN connection consists of two VPN tunnels between a customer gateway device and a virtual private gateway or a transit gateway\.
+We recommend that you configure both tunnels for redundancy\.
+Your VPN connection may experience a brief loss of redundancy when we perform tunnel endpoint updates on one of the two tunnels\.
+Tunnel endpoint updates can occur for several reasons, including health reasons, software upgrades, and retirement of underlying hardware\.
+When we perform updates on one VPN tunnel, we set a lower outbound multi\-exit discriminator \(MED\) value on the other tunnel\.
+If you have configured your customer gateway device to use both tunnels, your VPN connection uses the other tunnel during the tunnel endpoint update process\.